40Cakes/pokebot-gen3/Readme.md

 | Shiny Notifications | Phase Stats | Milestones |
 |![image](https://github.com/40Cakes/pokebot-gen3/assets/16377135/69230b70-24f2-46b3-bb7e-54241785a932)|![image](https://github.com/40Cakes/pokebot-gen3/assets/16377135/613e73b8-bc20-46aa-92c1-168d566f4e66)|![image](https://github.com/40Cakes/pokebot-gen3/assets/16377135/a8c0f5be-9b81-4be6-8a71-cdf909ef0df0)|

-# 📖 Preamble
+# ✨ Preamble
-- This is still in development, as such, functionality is subject to change - always make sure you back up your `profiles` folders before updating your bot!
+This bot is still in development, as such, functionality is subject to change - always make sure you back up your `profiles` folders before updating your bot!

-- Reach out in Discord [#bot-support-libmgba❔](https://discord.com/channels/1057088810950860850/1139190426834833528) if you have any issues
+Reach out in Discord [#bot-support-libmgba❔](https://discord.com/channels/1057088810950860850/1139190426834833528) for help and support, or [raise an issue](https://github.com/40Cakes/pokebot-gen3/issues) on this repository.

-The bot is frame perfect and can _technically_ cheat by reading data from any point in memory.
+The bot is frame perfect and can _technically_ cheat by reading data from any point in memory and manipulating RNG.
 By default it will attempt to perform actions as if a human were playing to make gameplay as representative as possible, some examples:
 - Starter Pokémon are generated just _1 frame_ after confirming the starter selection, the bot will wait until the battle begins, and the starter Pokémon sprite is visible before resetting
 - It's possible to peek inside un-hatched eggs to view stats and shininess as soon as they're received from the daycare, the bot will wait until the eggs are fully hatched before checking and logging
+- Feebas tile locations could be instantly located by reading memory, the bot will attempt to locate the tiles by searching each tile individually

-- These are intentional design decisions, bot [cheats](https://github.com/40Cakes/pokebot-gen3/wiki/%F0%9F%92%8E-Cheats) can be used to bypass them (in most cases)
+These are intentional design decisions, bot [cheats](https://github.com/40Cakes/pokebot-gen3/wiki/%F0%9F%92%8E-Cheats) can be used to bypass them (in most cases).

 ***

+# ⚠ Photosensitivity Warning
+- Running mGBA at unbound speeds (3,000+ frames per second on high-end PCs), can cause **very fast and bright flashing**!
+- Any unbounded video examples on the wiki will be hidden by default, and marked with **⚠ photosensitivity warning**

+***

 # ❓ Getting Started
-Visit the [wiki](https://github.com/40Cakes/pokebot-gen3/wiki) for information on running the bot.

-The wiki contains information about the default emulator keybinds/inputs, bot modes, configuration files and more (use the side bar to navigate)!
+Visit the [wiki](https://github.com/40Cakes/pokebot-gen3/wiki) for information getting started, keybinds/inputs, bot modes, configuration files and more!

 ***

 # 🐛 Debugging

-The bot supports auto-starting a profile and can also be launched into a 'debug' mode which can aid bot development.
+The bot supports auto-starting a profile and can also be launched into a "debug" mode which will open an extra pane next to the emulator to aid bot development.

+The debug tabs includes information such as currently running game tasks and callbacks, emulator inputs, as well as information about recent battles, player status, current map, daycare and event flags.

 ```
 positional arguments: